Vyral/marc-highfill-recruiting/_posts/2025-07-05-how-to-stage-and-show-homes-effectively-this-summer.md

 **6\.
 Use summer perks in your marketing.** Highlight outdoor features in your photos and videos—shade trees, patios, pools, or nearby parks.
 Write listing descriptions that sell the lifestyle: summer cookouts, quiet mornings, or evenings under the lights.
 Buyers want to feel something, not just read stats.

-If you'd like to walk through this formula together and apply it to your own listings, I'd be happy to help.
+If you’d like to walk through this formula together and apply it to your own listings, I’d be happy to help.
 Call or email me to schedule a consultation.
-Let's make this your strongest season yet.
+Let’s make this your strongest season yet.